The dive team from HMS Arethusa on Diego Garcia - June 1979 - led by Lt Richard Dunne RN

 Purpose of this site

-The Foreign and Commonwealth Office (FCO) are required under Freedom of Information (FOI) legislation to pro-actively disseminate 'environmental information' that it holds about the Chagos.
+The Foreign and Commonwealth Office (FCO) are required under UK Freedom of Information (FOI) legislation to pro-actively disseminate 'environmental information' that it holds about the Chagos.
 By its own admission it is not doing so, despite the fact that it has in its possession much information of potential interest.
-Its reasoning behind this refusal is explained on the page "Freedom of Information Legislation".
+Its reasoning behind this refusal is explained on the page on this website "Freedom of Information Legislation".
 In the absence of meeting this obligation, this website in part helps to achieve this, with information which has been obtained under FOI requests.
-This is a slow an tortuous process, with the FCO dragging their heels and placing obstacles in the way.
+This is a slow and tortuous process, with the FCO dragging their heels and placing obstacles in the way.

 If you have information that you think should appear on this site then please send it to the Website Editor.
 If you think anything is wrong then please also contact him.